A Weekend in Punta Gorda – a Taste of Old Florida

 I certainly never thought that a mall would be among the top Punta Gorda attractions, but this mall has lots going on, so you may never want to leave.
 There are no chains; all the shops are individually owned.
 Merchandise ranges from top-of-the-line specialties to souvenirs.
 You can find both men’s and women’s clothing shops, sea wear, beach wear, hand made soaps, sea inspired home decor, and handmade jewelry.
 There is even a pet store with treats for your furry friends.

-Center Court is a venue for some of the area’s top bands and musicians on Friday and Saturday night.
+Center Court is a venue for some of the area’s top bands and musicians on Friday and Saturday, if you need a little nightlife during your weekend in Punta Gorda.

 Harpoon Harry’s and Captain’s Table anchor the end of the mall and offer either fine dining upstairs at the Captains Table or casual dining with full bar and live music downstairs.